baychub/cb-gsg/getting-started.md

 Full documentation of the MQTT topics and data definitions can be found in the *[Intel® RSP Controller - Edge Computer Software Application Programming Interface (API)](https://github.com/intel/rsp-sw-toolkit-gw/blob/master/docs/Intel-RSP-Controller-App_API_Guide.pdf)* guide, chapters 2 and 3.

 ## Using the command-line interface
-The RSP Controller provides a command line interface (CLI) for configuration and monitoring, available locally on the RSP Controller PC.
+The RSP Controller provides a command line interface (CLI) for configuration and monitoring, available locally on the edge computer when the RSP Controller application is running.
 The CLI is ideal for troubleshooting, simple configuration changes, or a quick check on live data.

 ### Connect to the CLI